Why I Built This

 I also build side projects to stay hands-on with new technologies.
 Futalgo is my algorithmic trading platform where I used Claude and GPT to develop trading systems across multiple languages and platforms.

-How I Read Papers
+How I Filter Papers

-When I evaluate research for Tekta, I ask the same questions I ask when deciding whether to implement something at Nomology:
+Every paper goes through the same questions I ask when deciding whether to implement something at Nomology:

 1